Deko29/SimpleLight/README.md

 This is SimpleLight++, a small Fork of the SimpleLight CFW aimed to introduce new QoL features and to fix various bugs.

-Huge thank you to all authors of the original CFW and the SimpleLight CFW, without you this project wouldn't be possible!
+Huge thank you to all authors of the original FW and the SimpleLight CFW, without you this project wouldn't be possible!

 ## New Features
 - New Boot Options: